-To receive competency-based credits for computer science, a student must take a competency examination that OSPI has found aligns with the state learning standards for computer science or mathematics and that aligns with course equivalency requirements adopted by OSPI.
-The number of credits awarded will be based on the student's performance on the competency examination.
+To receive mastery-based eredits for computer science, a student must take a mastery/competency examination that OSPI has found aligns with the state learning standards for computer science or mathematics and that aligns with course equivalency requirements adopted by OSPI.
+The number of credits awarded will be based on the student's performance on the mastery/competency examination.

-The competency examination must be offered in a proctored setting with appropriate technology.
+The mastery/competency examination must be offered in a proctored setting with appropriate technology.
 The district will approve the site(s) where the examination is offered, which could include individual schools, district buildings, community colleges, universities, education service districts, or other community settings.

-A student may take the examination [insert number] of times.
+A student may take the examination two (2) times.
 The district will award credit based on the highest examination score.

-The student will be responsible for the cost of taking a competency examination.
+The student will be responsible for the cost of taking a mastery/competency examination.
 The district will offer financial assistance to students who demonstrate need, such as qualifying for free or reduced lunch.
-[The district could pay for the cost of taking the examination for all students if it chooses.]

-The district will receive official test results for each student who takes a competency examination.
+The district will receive official test results for each student who takes a mastery/competency examination.
 The district will provide a letter to the student with a copy of the test results and an indication of how many credits the student will be awarded.
 Credits awarded will be recorded on the student's transcript with a grade of "Pass."